 |Examples||The Lion King, Aladdin, Beauty and The Beast, Mulan, etc.||Tangled, Zootopia, Minions, Brave, Finding Dory, Inside Out, etc.|

-You must have seen the cartoons/films like Robin Hood, Closing Beauty, Tarzan, The Little Mermaid, etc. These are the examples of 2D animation.
+You must have seen the cartoons/films like Robin Hood, Closing Beauty, Taarzan, The Little Mermaid, etc. These are the best examples of 2D animation.
 It is the method which is used since the 18th or 19th century.
-Nowadays, the technology has been evolved, and there are softwares available to create 2D animations; which creates, colors, and also takes photographs.
-It completes each single element in the computer.
+Nowadays, technology has been evolved, and there are many software available to create 2D animations, which designs, colors, and also takes photographs of various characters and creations.
+It completes every single element on the computer.

-Basically, in 2D, there is one drawing available, which is followed by some other pictures with a slightly different pose and then the other drawings with the same.
-This process developed for 24 frames a second.
+Basically, in 2D, there is one drawing available, which is followed by some other pictures with a slightly different pose.
+Then the same process continues with other illustrations of respective actions/timeline.
+This process is developed for 24 frames a second.
+You will be surprised to know that each drawing is hand-made.
 Even the backgrounds used in this process are also hand-drawn.
-That means everything must be getting together to run as a final piece with the ratio of 24 frames per second.
+Here, pay attention to understand that everything – the characters, actions, and backgrounds – must get together to run as a final piece with the ratio of 24 frames per second!
+Creatively insane.
+Isn’t it?

 Initially, artists used to create pencil drawings of every frame.
-After that, these drawings were painted onto clear plastic sheets called ‘cels,’ and all these painted cels were clicked one at a time.
+After that, these drawings were painted onto clear plastic sheets called ‘cels.’
+All these painted cels were clicked one by one at a time.
 Now, people use computers to create their object/character.

-We all love the animation of ‘Toy Story.’
+You may like the animation of ‘Toy Story.’
 It was the first 3D animation film by Pixar.
-Other films like Shrek, Jurassic Park; The Transformers, etc. are also leading the list.
+Other films like Shrek, Jurassic Park, The Transformers, etc. are also leading the list.
 At present, there are many feel-good and moral movies made with animation which can quickly blow our mind.

 In case you are still confused between the 2D and 3D animation, read this detailed explanation for better understanding.